 Another mixed breed that often looks out of balance, the Dox-Bull usually has a Dachshund body and a big Pit Bull head.

 Still, this designer breed has some fantastic qualities, like calmness, intelligence, and kindness.
 The Doxie Pit truly loves people.

 Dachabulls don’t have high exercise requirements or the need for excessive training because their temperament makes them adapt well to positive reinforcement.

-9. The large Great Dane and Pit Bull mix (or the Great Danebull)
+9. The Large Great Dane and Pit Bull mix (AKA Great Danebull)

 The Great Dane and Pit Bull mix creates a massive dog with a docile spirit.
 Unfortunately, this large breed will only live 7-9 years.